Using Tulips In The Yard & House

 Forcing Tulips Indoors

-Tulips can be “forced” to bloom indoors ahead of their outdoor timetable, but not as easily as other types of bulbs like hyacinths and narcissus.
-In the fall choose shallow clay pots or other traditional plant container that won't topple over easily.
-Put 1 inch of broken crocking or pebbles mixed with a little peat moss for drainage and water absorption in the bottom.
-Add a 1 inch layer of mixed sand, loam and peat, then place in it as many tulip bulbs as the pot can comfortably hold their sides nudging each other.
-Point the bulb tips upward.
+Tulips can be “forced” to bloom indoors ahead of their outdoor timetable, but not as easily as other bulbs like hyacinths or narcissus.
+To meet proper tulip soil requirements, choose shallow clay pots or another sturdy container that won’t tip easily.
+Start with about 1 inch of broken crocking or pebbles mixed with a little peat moss for drainage and water absorption.
+Add another 1 inch layer of mixed sand, loam, and peat - the best soil for tulips because it drains well while holding enough moisture for roots to grow.
+Place as many bulbs as the pot can comfortably hold, with their sides touching and tips pointed upward.

 Cover the bulbs with soilless potting mix up to ½ inch above their tips.
 Then place the pots for 10 to 13 weeks in the garage or basement, wherever it’s dark and the temperature is around 40°F, so their roots can develop.
 Keep the soil moist.
 If indoor storage space is limited, set the pots outside in a cold frame, or sink the pots in the ground and keep them covered with mulch to protect them from freezing.
 After this cold treatment, bring them inside and early singles and double types of tulips will bloom in 3 to 4 weeks, Darwin and cottage types in 6 to 9 weeks.